-Yes, if you have a mortgage, your lender will usually require you to have homeowners insurance.
+Yes, if you have a mortgage, your lender will usually require you to have homeowners insurance in Florida.

 If you’re shopping for homes during hurricane season or thinking about switching providers, it’s important to understand most insurers will not sell home insurance once a potential storm watch or warning has been issued anywhere in Florida.
 The duration of that suspension is dependent on the company.
 That's something to keep if you are working within a time-sensitive framework, like closing on a house.
 Exceptions can be made for previously scheduled closings, but it's still smart to plan ahead.

 Now that you know you need home insurance, let’s consider what kind of home protection makes sense.